Mama Living Abroad

 How to Make Kasha Varnishkes Step-By-Step:

-Step 1: Sauté the Onions: In a medium sized pan, heat oil over medium-high heat.
+Step 1: Sauté the onions: In a medium-sized pan, heat oil over medium-high heat.
 Add the chopped onions and cook for 4 minutes, stirring occasionally.
 Season generously with salt and pepper, and cook for another 4 to 5 minutes or until golden brown.
 Move onions to a bowl and set aside.

-Step 2: Cook the Pasta: Cook pasta according to package directions.
+Step 2: Cook the pasta: Cook pasta according to package directions.
 Drain.

-Step 3: Toast (and cook) the kasha: Warm up the stock and keep it simmering.
+Step 3: Cook the kasha: Warm up the stock and keep it simmering.
 Beat the egg lightly and mix with the kasha so that the grains are well coated.
 Pour kasha into the pan you just used for the onions.
 Cook over medium-high heat for 2-3 minutes, stirring, to break apart any clumps.
 Add the boiling stock, cover, and simmer until the stock is absorbed and the kasha is cooked (10-12 minutes).

 Step 4: Assemble the dish: Mix the pasta, onions, and cooked kasha together in the large pan.
 Use your own preferred pasta/kasha ratio.
 Taste and add salt and pepper if needed.